AvinashSethu/tma-user/README.md

 # The Masters Academy

 **The Masters Academy** is a comprehensive Learning Management System (LMS) developed by **Incrix Techlutions**.
-Designed for modern educational institutions, the platform offers robust course management, exam scheduling, resource sharing, and white-label capabilities to support schools, colleges, and training centers.
+Designed to empower educational institutions with robust course management, exam scheduling, and resource sharing, this platform also supports a fully white-labeled solution that can be customized for schools, colleges, and training centers.

 ---